Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 Since they are very simple components, there is a variety of manufactures that produce them (contrary to the microprocessor space where basically there are only Intel and AMD).

 ### Overview of microcontroller subsystems
-- clock, used to synchronize all subsystem (speed usually configurable).
+- clock, used to synchronize all subsystems (speed usually configurable).
 Typically there are two clocks:
   - main clock, used for core, memory and peripherals (2 - 144 MHz)
   - RTC clock, used mainly for timekeeping, almost always at 32,768 Hz.
 Can be external to the MCU.
 In some systems can be used as a clock for extremely low power modes.
   - can be internal or external